Officials break ground at Mobile County Soccer Complex - Lagniappe Mobile

-Dozens of area leaders and fútbol enthusiasts were on hand May 17 as officials from Mobile County broke ground on a multi-field soccer complex development seven years in the making.
+Dozens of area leaders and fútbol enthusiasts were on hand last week with shovels as Mobile County broke ground on a multi-field soccer complex seven years in the making.

-The tossing of the ceremonial dirt marked the official beginning of the Mobile County Soccer Complex, which will be situated in the corridor of interstates 10 and 65 near the intersection of Halls Mill Road and Lee’s Lane.

 Work has already begun on the $4 million first phase of the project, which will include the construction of four lighted fields — two of which will have seating — as well as the irrigation, sewer and landscaping infrastructure at the complex.